 the #2 most diverse private high school in Louisville.

 The site rates schools on a variety of factors, including SAT/ACT scores, student-teacher ratio, and the quality of colleges that students consider, as well as reviews from students and parents.
 We believe that we offer the best, most well-rounded academic program in Kentucky, and we’re glad to see that Niche agrees!

 Last night at St. Matthews Baptist Church, graduating seniors received diplomas marking the completion of their academic career at Kentucky Country Day.
 Congratulations to these seniors, and welcome to the KCD Alumni Association!

-The annual Upper School Class Day awards assembly honors students for achievements in academics, athletics, and the arts.
-This year’s assembly was held on May 31.
+The annual Upper School Class Day assembly honors students for achievements in academics, athletics, and the arts.
 In keeping with tradition, seniors participated in the annual Rose Walk, where they were presented with a rose by kindergarten students.
-The Class Day awards are listed below.

 The Cum Laude Society was founded in 1906 to encourage and recognize scholarship.
 Our charter was the first granted in the state, and KCD is one of only three Kentucky schools to have a chapter.
 Election to Cum Laude is the highest academic honor a KCD student can achieve.